 Get instructions in writing.
 When you start a treatment plan, have your doctor provide written instructions that you can take home and review.
 The instructions should explain:

-- the size and appearance of the pill
+- The size and appearance of the pill

-- how often to take it
+- How often to take it

-- what time to take it
+- What time to take it

-- the dose per pill
+- The dose per pill

-- what to do if you miss a dose
+- What to do if you miss a dose

-- whether to take it on an empty stomach or with food
+- Whether to take it on an empty stomach or with food

 Communicate with your health care team.
-Your health care team can include doctors, nurses, social workers, your pharmacist, and others.
+Your health care team can include doctors, nurses, social workers, your pharmacist and others.
 Write down the names and phone numbers of key members of your team so that you will have someone to call with any questions.

 Plan ahead.
 Before traveling, check the number of refills left on your prescription.
 Let your doctor know when you are travelling and if you will need your medication refilled soon.
 Bring your medication in its original container, and avoid packing pills in checked luggage in case your luggage is lost.

 Join a support group.
 For some people, taking pills after they have finished their cancer treatments is difficult.
-They may feel as though they will never stop being a “cancer patient.”
+They may feel as though they will never stop being “cancer patients.”
 Others may find that taking pills is a daily reminder of cancer.
 Joining a support group or speaking with a counselor often helps people cope better.